 Unlike most rules related to Social Security, the rules for spousal benefit entitlement are pretty easy.

 If you’ve been married to your current spouse for at least one year, you’re eligible for a spousal benefit under their work record.
+However, there are two big exceptions to this rule.
+More on that later.

 If you’re divorced, and not currently married, you’re eligible for a spousal benefit if the marriage lasted for at least 10 years.